Sustainability | EnvironmentClimate Change Initiatives

 The following are the main risks and opportunities identified based on the scenario analysis.
 Under the 2℃ scenario, in which countries’ regulations through decarbonization policies become stricter, we understood the possibility of transitional risks occurring with the introduction of carbon pricing and higher cost of renewable energy.
 The analysis estimated the financial impact of these risks in 2030 to be 5.9 billion yen in the case of carbon pricing and 17.6 billion yen for renewable energy.
 In the automotive market, which is one of TDK’s key markets, since the shift to electric vehicles will progress, we also recognized the possibility of expanded sales opportunities for EV-related products and battery-related risks and opportunities.

 Under the 4℃ scenario, the analysis also showed the possibility of increased risks of flooding due to the frequent outbreak of abnormal weather.

-Important risks for management are assessed in the ERM Committee as a part of comprehensive risks.
-Regarding risks deemed by the assessment to require Group-wide efforts, the ERM Committee checks the progress of countermeasures approved by the Executive Committee and, after completion of the countermeasures, obtains the approval of the Executive Committee.
+To strengthen its risk management structure, TDK has established several committees that report directly to the Executive Committee.
+Among these committees, the ERM (Enterprise Risk Management) Committee has been organized for the purpose of taking a company-wide approach to factors that may hinder the achievement of business goals and business operations, and assesses important risks for management.
+Climate change risk is identified and assessed as one of them.
+Regarding risks deemed by the assessment to require Group-wide efforts, including climate change risk, the ERM Committee checks the progress of countermeasures approved by the Executive Committee and, after completion of the countermeasures, obtains the approval of the Executive Committee.